QATheoryGroup/qcat/_pages/jobs.md

 A strong track record in Physics, Mathematics, Chemistry, or Computer Science, and/or any undergraduate coursework with quantum information and/or mathematics background courses preferable.

-#### Ph.D Top Up Scholarship, School of Mathematics and Physics, The University of Queensland, Brisbane Australia
+#### Ph.D Top Up Scholarship, School of Mathematics and Physics
 The Ph.D project will focus on quantum optimization and quantum sampling algorithm for health use-cases.
 This project is suited to HDR candidates who are able to start no later than mid 2026 and will be jointly supervised by Associate Professor Shrapnel and Dr. Gupta.

-#### Ph.D Top Up Scholarship, School of Electrical Engineering and Computer Science, The University of Queensland, Brisbane Australia
+#### Ph.D Top Up Scholarship, School of Electrical Engineering and Computer Science
 The Ph.D project will focus on quantum algorithms development in the nascent fault-tolerant regime where modest levels of error correction can be assumed.
 This Ph.D project will be supervised by Dr. Gupta.